aribosa/disaster-recovery-webapp/README.md

 This project is the result of the final excercise from Udacity's Data Science Nano Degree.
 The main idea is to provide a web app that allow the user to classify a provided message to different disaster categories.
 The Multiclass classification identifies multiple and simoltaneous classes.

+In collaboration with **Figure Eight**, an AI company based on San Francisco, this application has the intention to provide a disaster message classification.
+There's been more than 300,000 deaths over the last three decades due to Natural Disasters, and allowing local authorities and health organizations to recognize hotspots where people are struggling or suffering is crucial to reduce the impact of these events as much as possible.
+The application can be used within real-time scenarios, though re-train could be helpful to increase it's utility.

+The model was trained using a Figure Eight dataset which contains messages from social media, SMS and articles, and multiple senders.
+Each message indicates the class (or classes) of that message that indicate whether the message is for request first aid, food, and more.

 <img src="home.png" width=700></img>

 ### Instructions: